jrcichra/kvm-mergeide/README.md

 # Docker usage

-Arch does not ship with `virt-win-reg` so I wrapped everything required in a container, only exposing the drive to the application.
+Arch does not provide any way to obtain `virt-win-reg`, which is required by this utility.
+I wrapped everything required in a container based on Ubuntu 22.04.
+The utility only needs access to the Windows disk.

 `docker run -it --rm -v /your/drive/directory:/drives/ ghcr.io/jrcichra/kvm-mergeide /drives/windowsxp-file.img`